 If you discover an unconscious person, FIRST ASSESS THE SITUATION.
-Make sure it is safe to approach him or her.
-Then check the ABCs:
+Make sure it is safe to approach him.
+Then check his ABCs:

-- 1. Airway-is there anything in the throat or mouth that blocks the airway? - 2.
-Breathing-if the airway is clear, does the victim breathe on his or her own? - 3.
-Circulation-if the victim breathes on his or her own, does the victim have a pulse?
+- 1. Airway-is there anything in his throat or mouth that blocks his airway? - 2.
+Breathing-if the airway is clear, does the victim breathe on his own? - 3.
+Circulation-if the victim breathes on his own, does the victim have a pulse?

-Some key points to follow in an emergency:
+Key points to follow in an emergency:

 - 9.01 If the victim is unconscious, call for help immediately or call 911.
 Move victim only if it is absolutely necessary. - 9.02 Call emergency medical services if victim is unconscious, having a seizure, has severe bleeding, or if there is doubt about the severity of the condition. - 9.03 Remove victim from fire or a room containing carbon monoxide, smoke, or noxious fumes if you can do so safely.
-Stay as low to the ground as possible in a smoke-filled room. - 9.04 Check person's general appearance, i.e., breathing, pulse, discoloration, broken limbs, burns, etc. - 9.05 If burned:
+Stay as low to the ground as possible in a smoke-filled room. - 9.04 Check person's general appearance, i.e., breathing, pulse, discoloration, broken limbs, burns, etc. - 9.05 If Burned: